How to Source Products to Sell on Amazon: Best Sourcing Strategies

 Products trending on Amazon.com

-Margins (note product margins above 50%)
+Margins (look for product margins above 50%)

-Necessary Amazon fees (for selling this product or using FBA)
+Required Amazon fees (for selling this product or using FBA)

 You can prioritize certain products for yourself and take a closer look at each one later.

-Step 5: Check the most promising products.
+Step 4: Check the most promising products.
 Go to each product page for evaluation.
 The app is a built-in window with important information found on each product.
 Look out for items that are private label, ungated, or hazmat.
 Read more about these three product categories below.

 Shipping costs (found from your shipping partner)

-Advertising costs (A combination of PPC bids and other advertising forms)
+Advertising costs (a combination of PPC bids and other advertising forms)

 Other (tools, subscriptions, and other things to keep your business running)

-Sales margins will be calculated based on the data you insert.
+Sales margins will be calculated based on the data you enter.
 New numbers will appear in the ROI, Profit Margin, and Minimum Net fields.
 This data will tell you if the product is profitable.

 Gated category or hazardous materials (hazmat) - You will need permission or certificates to sell these items on Amazon.